inpsyde/assets/docs/01 - AssetFactory.md

 # `AssetFactory`
-Instead of creating instances by hand, it's sometimes easier to use configuration via array or files to manage your specific assets.
+Instead of creating instances by hand, it's sometimes easier to use configuration via array or file to manage your specific assets.

 **config/assets.php**
 ```php